Dashain

-Dashain or Bada'dashain, also known as Vijaya Dashami in Sanskrit, is a Hindu religious festival in Nepal, Sikkim, West Bengal, Assam, South India, and Sri Lanka.
-It is also celebrated by other religions in Nepal and elsewhere, including the Lhotshampa of Bhutan and the Burmese Gurkhas of Myanmar.
+Dashain or Bada'dashain, also known as Vijaya Dashami in Sanskrit, is a Hindu religious festival observed primarily in Nepal, Sri Lanka and the Indian regions of Sikkim, West Bengal, Assam, and South India.
+It is also celebrated by followers of some other religions in Nepal and elsewhere, including the Lhotshampa of Bhutan and the Burmese Gurkhas of Myanmar.
 The festival is also known as Nauratha, derived from the Sanskrit word for the festival: Navaratri (Nine Nights).

 The longest festival in the Bikram Sambat and Nepal Sambat annual calendars, it is celebrated by Nepali Hindus and their diaspora.
 In Nepal, the 15-day festival is the country's longest.
 People return from all parts of the world and different parts of the country to celebrate together.
 The festival falls in September or October, beginning on the Shukla Paksha (bright lunar night) of the month of Ashwin and ending on Purnima, the full moon.
 Of the fifteen days it is celebrated, the most celebrated are the first, seventh, eighth, ninth, tenth, eleventh, and fifteenth.
+From the first day (Pratipada), the worship of the nine forms of Goddess Durga is performed in sequence—Shailaputri, Brahmacharini, Chandraghanta, Kushmanda, Skandamata, Katyayani, Kalaratri, Mahagauri, and Siddhidatri.
+Alongside this, the recitation of the Saptashati (Chandi) is carried out, and special worship and devotion are offered to the nine Durgas as well as the three supreme powers—Mahakali, Mahalakshmi, and Mahasaraswati."

 Etymology

-Vaḍādaśain̐ (वडादशैँ) is a Nepali sandhi.
-Bbaḍā (बडा) means "important"; daśa͠i (दशैं) means "tenth", implying the most-significant final day of the festival of Durga Puja and celebrating the dawn after Nauratha (nine nights).
+Vaḍādaśain̐ (बडादशैँ) is a Nepali sandhi.
+Baḍā (बडा) means "important"; daśa͠i (दशैं) means "tenth", implying the most-significant final day of the festival of Durga Puja and celebrating the dawn after Nauratha (nine nights).
 The word Dashain is derived from the Sanskrit word daśamī, denoting the 12th day of Kaula in this context.

 Significance

 For followers of Shaktism, Dashain represents the victory of Durga over Mahishasura (who had terrorised the devas and usurped their abode, Svarga).
 The festival's first nine days symbolize the battle between different manifestations of Durga and Mahishasura; on the tenth day, Durga is victorious.

+Dashain also represents the victory of Ram over Ravan (who had kidnapped Ram’s wife, Sita).
+Ram had defeated Ravan on the tenth day of Dashain or the Dashami.